kg11/web-blog/README.md

 iv)For more knowledge see documentation doc.<br/>

 **Note: Only one assumption while posting author name should be same as username.
-This was done to to add edit/delete feature to blof.**
+This was done to to add edit/delete feature to blog.**